Financial-Times/next-syndication-api/README.md

 The API behind the FT.com/republishing tool.

 _NB: There is a common misconception that you need all parts of Syndication to be running locally to test a single part of it.
-However, `next-router` will only look for a locally-running syndication API if it has the `syn-` environmental variables in the `.env` file.
+However, `next-router` will only look for a locally-running syndication API if it has the `syn-` environmental variables in Doppler.
 You can run n-syndication or next-syn-list locally and the router will use the syndication API running in production if those variables are not there._

 [next-syndication-api wiki page](https://financialtimes.atlassian.net/wiki/spaces/Accounts/pages/8120533017/Syndication)